tihsir/sports-data-tracker/README.md

 ## Dataset

-The primary dataset is the **TeamTrack Dataset** from Kaggle: https://www.kaggle.com/datasets/atomscott/teamtrack/data
+The primary dataset is the **TeamTrack Dataset** from Kaggle: https://www.kaggle.com/datasets/atomscott/teamtrack/data.
+Data is available under the MIT License.